-We have not identified any deficiency in the design or operation of disclosure controls and procedures and internal control over financial reporting as at December 31, 2013.
+We have not identified any significant deficiencies in the design or operation of disclosure controls and procedures and internal control over financial reporting as at December 31, 2014.

-We have disclosed to you all deficiencies in the design or operation of disclosure controls and procedures and internal control over financial reporting that we are aware.
+We have disclosed to you all deficiencies in the design or operation of disclosure controls and procedures and internal control over financial reporting that we are aware as noted in Appendix C.

-E. Disclosure of information
+Disclosure of information